GREGORY GIDEON

 Gideon's men melted a path in the ice surrounding the Dragon Man and placed a device in its head to allow Gideon to master it with a sonic control.
 Gideon had the Dragon Man revived, and it followed Gideon's men obediently to a Gideon-owned research center.

-(Fantastic Four I#136) - Soon after, Gideon's corpse was recovered, and his son Thomas grieved over it.
+(Fantastic Four I#136) - Soon after, Gregory Gideon's corpse was recovered, and his son Thomas grieved over it.

 Comments: Created by Stan Lee and Jack Kirby.

-Gregory Gideon actually returned 100 issues after his last appearance for the storyline in which he died.
-Leave it to Roy Thomas, who wrote that later storyline, to come up with a milestone in that vein.
+Gregory Gideon actually returned 100 issues after his last appearance for the story-line in which he died.
+Leave it to Roy Thomas, who wrote that later story-line, to come up with a milestone in that vein.
 But as pointed out by Grant Rybicki, the Continental Op:

 The second Gideon story was written by Gerry Conway, not Roy Thomas, although Roy was the editor and it could have been his idea.

-"Slugger" Johnson, one of Gideon's lackeys, was struck by a ray from the Eternity Machine in the next issue, and this somehow attracted the Shaper of Worlds to him.
-The result was a bizarre world based on Johnson's nostalgia for his youth in the 1950's, with characters based on everything from rock and roll, the film The Wild One, Mickey Spillane's Mike Hammer, Joe McCarthy, and so forth.
-When FF I#136-137 came out, it was perfectly feasible for "Slugger" Johnson to have been a youth during the 1950's, but due to Marvel's sliding timescale, we'll have to presume it was all based on his having frequently watched Lords of Flatbush, Happy Days, Grease I-II, Book of Love, The Outsiders, Inventing the Abbots, and so forth.
+"Slugger" Johnson, one of Gideon's lackeys, was struck by a ray from the Eternity Machine in issue #136, and this somehow attracted the Shaper of Worlds to him.
+The result was a bizarre world (Earth-73836) based on Johnson's nostalgia for his youth in the 1950s, with characters based on everything from rock and roll, the film The Wild One, Mickey Spillane's "Mike Hammer", Joe McCarthy, and so forth.
+When FF I#136-137 came out, it was perfectly feasible for "Slugger" Johnson to have been a youth during the 1950s, but due to Marvel's sliding timescale, we'll have to presume it was all based on his having frequently watched Lords of Flatbush, Happy Days, Grease, Book of Love, The Outsiders, Inventing the Abbots, and so forth.

 CLARIFICATIONS: